danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 This protocol could be used to sync batches of data, where the order of execution matters.
 For instance, you could use it to sync offline events, where the server must receive events in the correct order.

 Just as with the item operators, `ParallellBatchOperator` and `SequentialBatchOperator` has the same external interface.
-You can thus switch your execution model by switching out the protocol your operator class implements.
+You can thus change your execution model by switching out which protocol an operator implements.

 ### Examples